-\textbf{Baseline methods.} To extensively evaluate the performance of \tedloc, we compare against several recent state-of-the-art WSOL methods, including TS-CAM~\citep{gao2021ts}, SCM~\citep{bai2022weakly}, LCTR~\citep{ChenWWJSTWZC22}, C$^2$AM~\citep{xie2022c2am}, PSOL~\citep{zhang2020rethinking}, DiPS~\cite{murtaza2023dips}, CATR~\cite{chen2023category}, DA-WSOL\cite{zhu2024boosting}, BAS~\cite{wu2022background}, and GenPrompt~\citep{zhao2023generative}.
+\textbf{Baseline methods.} For natural-image benchmarks, we compare \tedloc with recent state-of-the-art WSOL methods, including TS-CAM~\citep{gao2021ts}, SCM~\citep{bai2022weakly}, LCTR~\citep{ChenWWJSTWZC22}, C$^2$AM~\citep{xie2022c2am}, PSOL~\citep{zhang2020rethinking}, DiPS~\cite{murtaza2023dips}, CATR~\cite{chen2023category}, DA-WSOL\cite{zhu2024boosting}, BAS~\cite{wu2022background}, and GenPrompt~\citep{zhao2023generative}.
 Additionally, CLIP-ES~\cite{lin23}, which utilizes Grad-CAM to extract localization maps from CLIP was employed in a zero-shot setting.
 Specifically, we considered two variants of this method: CLIP-ES (GT-Known) and CLIP-ES (Pred).
 The CLIP-ES (GT-Known) variant requires ground-truth class labels during inference to generate localization maps.
 While this provides an upper bound on performance, it relies on privileged information unavailable in practical WSOL scenarios, thereby limiting its applicability.
 In contrast, CLIP-ES (Pred) depends solely on predicted class labels, aligning with the standard weakly supervised setting and offering a fair basis for comparison.
 This comprehensive evaluation enables us to demonstrate the robustness of our method across diverse settings.